-2.6.7 0.6.0 (27 Dec 2013)
+2.6.9 0.6.0 (27 Dec 2013)

-- CHANGED: some computations were moved to sub-packages: PureParallel, Transpose and Reduce to reikna.algorithms, MatrixMul and EntrywiseNorm to reikna.linalg. - CHANGED: scale_const and scale_param were renamed to mul_const() and mul_param(), and the scalar parameter name of the latter was renamed from coeff to param. - ADDED: two transformations for norm of an arbitrary order: norm_const() and norm_param(). - ADDED: stub transformation ignore(). - ADDED: broadcasting transformations broadcast_const() and broadcast_param(). - ADDED: addition transformations add_const() and add_param(). - ADDED: EntrywiseNorm computation. - ADDED: support for multi-dimensional sub-arrays in c constant () and flatten dtype (). - ADDED: helper functions extract_field() and c_path() to work in conjunction with flatten_dtype(). - ADDED: a function module add(). - FIXED: casting a coefficient in the normal_bm() template to a correct dtype. - FIXED: cast () avoids casting if the value already has the target dtype (since numpy.cast does not work with struct dtypes, see issue #4148). - FIXED: a error in transformation module rendering for scalar parameters with struct dtypes. - FIXED: normalizing dtypes in several functions from dtypes to avoid errors with numpy dtype shortcuts.
+- CHANGED: some computations were moved to sub-packages: PureParallel, Transpose and Reduce to reikna.algorithms, MatrixMul and EntrywiseNorm to reikna.linalg. - CHANGED: scale_const and scale_param were renamed to mul_const() and mul_param(), and the scalar parameter name of the latter was renamed from coeff to param. - ADDED: two transformations for norm of an arbitrary order: norm_const() and norm_param(). - ADDED: stub transformation ignore(). - ADDED: broadcasting transformations broadcast_const() and broadcast_param(). - ADDED: addition transformations add_const() and add_param(). - ADDED: EntrywiseNorm computation. - ADDED: support for multi-dimensional sub-arrays in c_constant() and flatten_dtype(). - ADDED: helper functions extract_field() and c_path() to work in conjunction with flatten_dtype(). - ADDED: a function module add(). - FIXED: casting a coefficient in the normal_bm() template to a correct dtype. - FIXED: cast () avoids casting if the value already has the target dtype (since numpy.cast does not work with struct dtypes, see issue #4148). - FIXED: a error in transformation module rendering for scalar parameters with struct dtypes. - FIXED: normalizing dtypes in several functions from dtypes to avoid errors with numpy dtype shortcuts.

-2.6.8 0.5.2 (17 Dec 2013)
+2.6.10 0.5.2 (17 Dec 2013)

-- ADDED: normal_bm() now supports complex dtypes. - FIXED: a nested PureParallel can now take several identical argument objects as arguments. - FIXED: a nested computation can now take a single input/output argument (e.g. a temporary array) as separate input and output arguments.
+- ADDED: normal_bm() now supports complex dtypes. - FIXED: a nested PureParallel can now take several identical argument objects as arguments. - FIXED: a nested computation can now take a single input/output argument (e.g. a temporary array) as separate input and output arguments. - FIXED: a critical bug in CBRNG that could lead to the counter array not being updated. - FIXED: convenience constructors of CBRNG can now properly handle None as samplers_kwds.